Kometa-Team/Kometa/docs/kometa/install/docker.md

                                                                                                   ^^^^^^^
 ```

-This may not work if you are not using the official image; for example, it does not work with the lsio image.
+This may not work if you are not using the official image.

 ### I want to use the nightly branch